openstack-archive/tripleo-heat-templates/docker/services/README.rst

    the container itself at the /var/lib/kolla/config_files/config.json location and drives how kolla's external config mechanisms work.

- * docker_image: The full name of the docker image that will be used.

  * docker_config: Data that is passed to the docker-cmd hook to configure a container, or step of containers at each step.
 See the available steps below and the related docker-cmd hook documentation in the heat-agents